How to file your income taxes

 Non-Habitual Residency (NHR) tax code

-The NHR tax code offers preferential tax rates and exemptions for 10 years to qualifying foreign residents of Portugal.
+The NHR tax code offered preferential tax rates and exemptions for 10 years to qualifying foreign residents of Portugal.
+It closed to new applicants on 31 December 2023, but those who started applying before then have until 31 March 2025 to complete their application.

-The NHR scheme will be replaced with an employment-based scheme focusing on attracting international workers for specific jobs, such as teachers and scientific researchers.
-The new scheme will allow those who qualify to pay tax at a flat rate of 20%.
+The scheme is focused on attracting international workers for specific jobs in ‘highly qualified’ professions, such as teachers and scientific researchers.
+The new scheme will allow those who qualify to pay tax at a flat rate of 20% for up to 10 years.
+Some specifics of the scheme are yet to be confirmed.

 Double taxation treaties